js302/ReStore/docs/architecture/data-flows.md

 - User-file backups are chunk snapshots.
 - Snapshot manifests, HEAD pointers, and deduplicated chunks are the canonical artifact format.
-- `DiffManager` remains an experimental prototype and is not part of production backup or restore flow.
+- `DiffManager` is a standalone binary diff prototype and is not part of the production backup or restore flow.

 ## Restore Flow